alivaditis/overlook-hotel/README.md

 - Ensure the site is accessible for as many users as possible

 ## Wins + Challenges:
-- Successfully handling asynchronous code, rendering data on the page after network requests
+- Successfully handling asynchronous code, rendering data on the page reflecting data retrieved from network requests
 - Using flatpickr and pure-select input dependencies to filter bookings by date and multiple room types